Underfloor heating explained

-Water underfloor heating is typically more energy efficient than radiators, and therefore less expensive to run.
+Water underfloor heating is typically more energy efficient than radiators, and is therefore less expensive to run.
 This is because the heat emitted from an underfloor system is more evenly distributed than heat from a single radiator, so the system can use water at a lower temperature.